nats-io/nats-architecture-and-design/adr/ADR-51.md

 The body of the message will simply be the provided body in the schedule.

-Valid schedule header can match normal cron behaviour, perhaps based on the specification from [github.com/robfig/cron](https://pkg.go.dev/github.com/robfig/cron).
+Valid schedule header can match normal cron behavior as defined earlier

 All time calculations will be done in UTC, a Cron schedule like `* 0 5 * * *` means exactly 5AM UTC.